Home

 A Synthesis of Faith

-One of the most prominent differences between pre-Christian and Christian Celtic crosses is where the ring is found upon the cross.
-The pre-Christian Celtic cross is more symmetrical, with the ring centered both vertically and horizontally.
+One of the most prominent differences between pre-Christian and Christian Irish cross designs is where the ring is found upon the cross.
+The pre-Christian version is more symmetrical, with the ring centered both vertically and horizontally.

 Even the earliest Christian Celtic crosses were designed with the more ancient, symmetrical representation.
 The Book of Kells, which was compiled by Irish-Catholic monks features the older, symmetrical Celtic crosses.